lopezerik/proj9-final/README.md

-# proj6-Gcal
+# proj8-Gcal
 Snarf appointment data from a selection of a user's Google calendars

 # Author
 Erik Lopez Raya
 elopezr2 (at) uoregon edu

-# :calendar: Busy Time calculator :calendar:
+# :calendar: Busy and Free Time Calculator :calendar:
 Takes your Google Calendar, a date range, and an appointment time range to calculate
 what appointments you have scheduled during that period.
+Also displays what free times you have in that range for each calendar.

 # Google API
 Makes use of the Google Calendar API to pull events from your Google Calendar(s).